Does Formatting Remove OS? Yes or No?

 There are many reasons why you may wish to format a hard drive.
 Maybe your hard drive has corrupted data, and you have decided that reformatting the hard drive is the best way to get rid of it.
 Or maybe you just need to reinstall Windows 10 after a nasty malware infection attack.
-Whatever the reason, unfortunately formatting a hard drive will also erase any operating system installed on the computer, including Windows.
+Whatever the reason, unfortunately formatting an OS hard drive will also erase any operating system installed on the computer, including Windows.

 If your system drive is formatted, you'll have to reinstall Windows and then install your programs again.
 Even if you have a backup of your data or documents, the default format for external drives is NTFS, and restoring them to their previous state is a cumbersome process.
 After formatting, you cannot recover the original data from bad sectors on your hard drive.